clojuredocs/guides/articles/ecosystem/java_jdbc/using_ddl.md

     (j/with-db-metadata [md db-spec]
       (j/metadata-result (.getTables md nil nil nil (into-array ["TABLE" "VIEW"]))))

-This returns a sequence of maps describing all the tables and views in the current database. `metadata-result` only transforms `ResultSet` objects, other results are returned as-is. `metadata-result` can also accept `:identifiers` and `:as-arrays?` options, like the `query` function, and those options control how the metatadata is transformed and/or returned.
+This returns a sequence of maps describing all the tables and views in the current database. `metadata-result` only transforms `ResultSet` objects, other results are returned as-is. `metadata-result` can also accept an options map containing `:identifiers` and `:as-arrays?`, like the `query` function, and those options control how the metatadata is transformed and/or returned.